-The New Zealand International Film Festival is a celebration of film on the finest screens in New Zealand.
+The New Zealand International Film Festival is a celebration of film on the finest screens in New Zealand - and it's on now!

 The event is the cultural highlight of winter in 13 towns and cities around the country, making a great occasion out of movie-going by presenting the latest and best films from around the world.